 Library Computer Use

 The library computers are open to the SCC community and visitors.
 Students and employees must login using their campus email and password.
 Visitors can be logged in by the librarians.
-Because of the primary purpose of the library is to serve students, availability of computers for visitors will be subject to student demand and use.
+Because the primary purpose of the library is to serve students, availability of computers for visitors will be subject to student demand and use.
 Unaccompanied minors will not be allowed to use the computers.

 Black & white photocopying is available on the first floor of the SCC Library.
 Photocopies are $.15 single-sided and $0.30 double-sided.
 Cash only.